 To measure leaf size, measure leaf-length by leaf-width to obtain the size in square inches.
 Do not include petiole (stem) in your calculations.
 (Hint: An undersized leaf of a variety listed as a large leaf may not be entered in the medium class.)

-Class 94 Collection of 3 different varieties.
+Class 92: Enter a collection of 3 different varieties.
 Plant list required.

 Old Garden Rose